wirrexx/fit_jerk/Logbook.md

 ## Lessons learned:

-- TopDown approach does the trick
+- TopDown approach does the trick.
-- Behaviour driven approach doesn't
+- Behaviour driven approach does not...
-- Testdriven approach
+- Testdriven approach is awesome!
 - Git knowledge is mandatory
 - Trust in your team
 - Don't add to much dependencies